48 Hours in Charlotte! (And A Lot of Shrimp and Grits)

 This will be my first in a series of posts about Charlotte.
 Enjoy!

 When I arrived Tuesday late afternoon, I was anxious to settle into my room at the Embassy Suites by Hilton, directly across from the Nascar Hall of Fame and Museum.
 As soon as I arrived at my room?
 I sort of didn’t want to leave.
-My suite was gorgeous and you couldn’t beat my view overlooking the Nascar promenade and even getting to see and hear some of the cars being raced in prep for the Coca-Cola 600.
+My suite was gorgeous and you couldn’t beat my view.
+Overlooking the Nascar promenade and even getting to see (and hear) cars being raced in prep for the Coca-Cola 600.